ioer-dresden/carto-lab-docker/docs/developers.md

     git push
 ```

-If there was no release in a long time, it is possible to manually update the changelog,
+If no release has been made for a long time, it is possible to manually update the changelog,
-to include unpublished changes as well:
+to include unpublished changes.
 ```bash
 semantic-release changelog
 git add CHANGELOG.md && \